pimvh/postfix/README.md

 - install and configure amavis
 - install and configure opendkim
 - install and configure opendmarc
+- configure mailutils (installed by role this is dependant on)
 - install and configure opendmarc dashboard (WIP)
 - install and configure dovecot (WIP)